DalaScript/quote-generator-local/README.md

 **Project 1/20**

-A simple and aesthetic random quote generator that fetches quotes from an external API and displays them with a stylish UI.
+A simple and aesthetic random quote generator that displays locally stored quotes with a stylish UI.
 Users can view new quotes and tweet them directly.

 ---